Supporting Our Neighbors

-An Open Door Membership Program provides an opportunity for low income adults and families to receive a reduced fee membership in exchange for participation in our work exchange program.
+An Open Door Membership Program provides an opportunity for low income adults and families to receive a reduced fee membership via participation in our exchange program.
 Orientation information is available at Membership Services.

 Lake Wenatchee YMCA Camp Golf Tournament

 At the end of each summer, the Y hosts a four person scramble golf tournament at Kahler Glen Golf Course to raise funds for facility projects at the Lake Wenatchee YMCA Camp.
-Please save the date for August 23, 2017!
-Information is available at Membership Services in April.
+Information is available at Membership Services annually in April.